EricssonResearch/dnt/doc/inispec.md

 When the parameter of an action is time, it is always interpreted as milliseconds.

-For actions that use stateful objects the name of the action can be omitted, because the type of the object determines the name of the action.
+For actions that use stateful objects the name of the action can be omitted, because the type of the object determines the action.
 These actions are the following: eliminate (sequence recovery object), pof (pof object), seqgen (sequence generator object).
 Similarly, the `jump` action can be used by only specifying the name of the action pipeline to jump to.

-When the action pipeline is finished, the memory used for the packet is automatically reclaimed, there is no need to explicitly drop it with the `drop` action.
+When the action pipeline is finished, the memory used for the packet is automatically reclaimed.

 ## objects

-This section instantiates the stateful objects that can be referenced by name in the action pipelines of the streams.
-The instantiation is in this format: `name = type parameter=value [parameter=value]`.
+This section instantiates the stateful objects that implement TSN/DetNet functionalities.
+They can be referenced by name in the action pipelines of the streams.
+Each object type has a corresponding action that uses it.
+One object can be referenced by multiple actions, in that case they share their state.

+The object instantiation is in this format: `name = type parameter=value [parameter=value]`.
 The valid parameter names and their valid values depend on the type of the object.
 The currently known object types are:

-* `SeqGen` sequence number generator
+* `SeqGen` sequence number generator (for `seqgen` action)
     * InitSeqFlag
     * InitSeqStart
     * ResetFlag
-* `SeqRec` sequence number recovery
+* `SeqRec` sequence number recovery (for `eliminate` action)
     * frerSeqRcvyAlgorithm
     * frerSeqRcvyHistoryLength
     * frerSeqRcvyLatentErrorPaths
     * frerSeqRcvyResetMsec
     * InitSeqFlag
     * ResetFlag
-* `Pof` packet ordering function
+* `Pof` packet ordering function (for `pof` action)
     * BufferSize
     * MaxDelay
     * TakeAnyTime

 All of these objects work on the metadata of the packet instead of the header fields.

+When the parameter of an object is time, it is always interpreted as milliseconds.